DenisOuma/Kulea-app-client/README.md

 ## Endpoints

-    GET /prices - Retrieves all sugar prices in the database GET /prices/:country - Retrieves sugar prices for a specific country GET /prices/:country - Retrieves the latest sugar price for a specific country
+    GET /prices - Retrieves all sugar prices in the database GET /prices/:country - Retrieves the latest sugar price for a specific country

 ## Filter Option